lancefeig/velcro-self-assembling-container/README.md

 To calculate the dimensions for each container, I repeatedly performed the same computations (e.g., the width of the short side is always the base length minus twice the width of the acrylic; the height of the sides is always the maximum height of the fixture, plus a gap, plus the thickness of the acrylic to account for the interlocking lid).

-Thus, I developed a Python script to remove the monotonous calculations and dimension editing from the container design process.
+Thus, I developed a Python script to remove the monotonous calculating and dimension editing from the container design process.
 Furthermore, the script enables my coworkers to speedily design new containers for new equipment after the conclusion of my internship.

 ## Functionality
 The user is prompted to enter information specific to a certain fixture through a Tkinter GUI.